maleeshagimshan98/infinite-messenger-core/README.md

 ## Getting Started

 #### Important
- I reccomend using a seperate mongoDB database or firebase project for this messaging feature.
+I reccomend using a separate mongoDB database or firebase project for this messaging feature.

 To start using this library, Import the package, create a new instance of `MessengerCore` and initialize user with `initUser()`.
 All required methods are described below.